ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 - Implemented 4 dynamic filters on the Vaccination calendar received as a JSON response from Co-WIN API
 - Helped more than 30 people to get Covid Vaccines using this notifier

-# Certifications
-- Passed “AWS Certified Cloud Practitioner” certification exam by Amazon Web Services ([View Certificate](/Documents/ST%20AWS-CCP%20Certificate.pdf))
-- Completed “Complete Python Bootcamp” course from Udemy ([View Certificate](https://ude.my/UC-8406f3da-58cb-4c48-ae37-acde960790fd))
-- Passed “Basics of Data Science and Machine Learning” course from Coding Ninjas ([View Certificate](https://students.codingninjas.com/verify/65b6af5ee928bb1c))

 # Achievements
-- Achieved 2<sup>nd</sup> runner up position among 215 teams in i3i 2023, a Capgemini hackathon for insurance domain
+- Achieved 2<sup>nd</sup> runner up position among 215 teams in i3i 2023, a Capgemini hackathon for insurance domain [View Certificate](https://www.linkedin.com/in/ShubhanshuTrip)
 - Secured rank 6,888 among 1,08,495 candidates in GATE (CS) exam organised by 'Indian Institute of Science (IISc), Bangalore'

 # Profiles